evildarkarchon/PyGeneratePrevisibines/docs/test-coverage-expansion-checklist.md

 - Mock `subprocess` and `pywinauto` for tool execution
 - Create fixtures for common Windows paths and registry structures

-## Recommendations for Expanding Test Coverage
+## Recommendations for Final Push to 85%

-### Phase 1: Core Builder Tests (Target: +15% coverage)
+### Priority 1: Main Application & Configuration Tests
-**New Test Files Needed:**
+**New or Expanded Test Files:**
-- `test_builder.py` - Test `PrevisBuilder` class
+- `test_main_cli.py` - Test `previs_builder.py` CLI and application flow.
-- `test_build_steps.py` - Test `BuildStepExecutor` class
+- `test_settings.py` - Test `Settings` class validation and configuration loading.

 **Key Test Areas:**
-- Build process orchestration and step execution
-- Error handling and recovery mechanisms
-- Resume functionality from failed steps
-- File validation and cleanup operations

-### Phase 2: Tool Integration Tests (Target: +20% coverage)
+- Full end-to-end runs with mocked tools.
+- CLI argument parsing (`--clean`, `--filter`, etc.).
+- Settings validation, loading from files, and default value handling.

+### Priority 2: Core Logic and Tooling Polish
 **Expand Existing Files:**
+- `test_builder.py` - Focus on error and recovery paths.
-- `test_tools.py` - Add comprehensive tool wrapper tests
+- `test_tools.py` - Mock `pywinauto` to test `xedit.py` window control.

 **Key Test Areas:**
-- xEdit automation with mocked `pywinauto`
-- Archive creation/extraction operations
-- CKPE configuration parsing and generation
-- Error detection in tool logs

-### Phase 3: Configuration & CLI Tests (Target: +10% coverage)
-**New Test Files:**
-- `test_settings.py` - Test Settings class validation
-- `test_main_cli.py` - Test main CLI interface

-**Key Test Areas:**
-- Settings validation and loading
-- Interactive prompts and user input
-- CLI argument parsing edge cases
+- Test specific build step failures and the resume process.
-- Progress display and error reporting
+- Mock xEdit window interactions and test log parsing for error detection.

+### Priority 3: Fill Remaining Gaps
+**Focus on files just under the wire:**
+- `test_file_system.py` - Add tests for remaining conditional branches.
+- `test_process.py` - Cover the last few untested lines in process execution.

 ### Implementation Strategy

-1. **Create Mock Infrastructure**:
-   - Windows environment simulation
-   - Tool execution mocking
-   - File system fixtures

-2. **Prioritize High-Impact Tests**:
+1. **Prioritize High-Impact CLI Tests**:
-   - Focus on core builder logic first
-   - Add comprehensive error handling tests
-   - Test platform-specific code paths
+   - Start with `test_main_cli.py` as it will cover the most ground and touch many parts of the application.

+2. **Complete Configuration Tests**:
+   - Build out `test_settings.py` to ensure all configuration paths are stable.

-3. **Incremental Coverage Goals**:
+3. **Incremental Coverage Gains**:
-   - Phase 1: 40% → 55%
-   - Phase 2: 55% → 75%
-   - Phase 3: 75% → 85%
+   - Target remaining functions and branches in `builder.py`, `xedit.py`, and `file_system.py` to push the total coverage over the 85% goal.

 This checklist prioritizes the modules with lowest current coverage that have the highest impact on overall functionality, focusing on core builder logic first, then tool integration, and finally CLI/configuration components.